John 14, 18-24

 Now, before the name write “I don’t understand….” and after it write “but God does, just as s/he understands me”.
 Put the paper somewhere you will see it, whenever that person you have named winds you up or tempts you to a patronising attitude.

 Thank you, Father, that we are not responsible for anybody else’s relationship with you.

-Today’s contributor is Anna Potts, Christian Aid’s Regional Co-ordinator for Wiltshire
+Today’s contributor is Anna Potts, formerly Christian Aid’s Regional Co-ordinator for Wiltshire